 You see, in response to an overload of dopamine, the brain will eventually send fewer “feel good” signals out to the body.
 This contributes to the low or down period after a drug wears off.
 And over time, as drug use is repeated and a user’s dopamine levels are reduced, a tolerance will build.
 That person will need more of the drug, more often, to feel the same pleasurable effects.
 This is a tell-tale sign of drug addiction, but the risks extend beyond that.
 Often, addicted teenagers will increase their drug dosages without thinking twice, and later overdose by taking too much.

+So how do drugs affect the brain of teenagers?
 The impact of addiction on the teenage brain is great, in that long-term substance use can cause long-term issues with memory, learning, attention, coordination, and even IQ levels.
 According to one study, youth who drink heavily (20 drinks per month) or binge drink (more than 4-5 drinks on one occasion) show abnormalities in their brain structure volume, white matter quality, and activation of cognitive tasks involving attention, memory, spatial recognition, and executive functioning.

 Even occasional drug use during the teenage years can cause severe effects, in that it can put a teen at an increased risk for a substance use disorder (i.e., clinical addiction).
 Remember, addiction is a learned disease.
 Introducing drug use just a few times in adolescence can put a teenager on the path to using them again (and again) in the future, assuming their brain remembers the pleasure from it.

-5 Things to Know About Drugs and Teen Brain Development, teenagers who begin using any addictive substance before age 18 are 6.5 times more likely to develop a substance use disorder.
+Teenagers who begin using any addictive substance before age 18 are 6.5 times more likely to develop a substance use disorder.
 Those who start drinking before age 15 are 4 times more likely to become addicted than those who start at age 20 or later.
 9 out of 10 people with substance addictions first begin using before they turned 18.
 The risk of substance addiction is highest for those who start using before their brain is fully developed.

 According to the National Institute on Drug Abuse, “When substance use disorders are identified and treated in adolescence, especially if they are mild or moderate, they frequently give way to abstinence from drugs with no further problems.”